-San Francisco International Airport (SFO) initiated a successful BART discount program for Airport employees in October 2010.
-The Airport is working closely with tenants, BART, the San Francisco Department of the Environment, and the Peninsula Traffic Congestion Relief Alliance to monitor and enhance participation of tenants in the mandated SFO Commuter Benefits Program offering employers a choice of paying employees' transit or vanpool costs, or offering employees a pretax savings through payroll deduction.
-The Airport will be looking closely at new social media initiatives that may allow employees to share rides on an impromptu basis.
+The Airport works closely with its tenants, the San Francisco Department of the Environment, and the Peninsula Traffic Congestion Relief Alliance toward participation of tenants in the mandated SFO Commuter Benefits Program, offering employers a choice of subsidizing part of their employees' transit or vanpool costs, or offering employees a pretax savings through payroll deduction.
+The Airport is also looking at promoting and incentivizing more vanpools, shuttles, and other non-single occupancy vehicle modes to get employees to work.